gpbl/react-day-picker/website/docs/api/interfaces/components.md

 • **IconNext**: (`props`: [*StyledComponentProps*](../types/styledcomponentprops.md)) => *null* \| *Element*

-The component for the "next month" button in the Navigation.
+The icon for the "next month" button in Navigation.

 #### Type declaration: